kbhadury/Hilbert/README.md

 \*If you're wondering what an L-system is or want to see other interesting fractals, check out my previous project ["LSystem"](https://github.com/kbhadury/LSystem).

 ### How it works
-This program uses 10 constants to control movement in space:
+This program uses 11 constants, 10 of which control movement in space:
 * F : move forward *(this  moves the pen forward 2 units so that we get spaces between the lines)*
 * + : turn left
 * - : turn right